godotengine/godot-docs/development/editor/introduction_to_editor_development.rst

 Editor dependencies in ``scene/`` files
 ---------------------------------------

-When working on a feature for the editor, you may have to modify files in Godot's GUI nodes which is in the ``scene/`` folder.
+When working on an editor feature, you may have to modify files in Godot's GUI nodes, which you can find in the ``scene/`` folder.

 One rule to keep in mind is that you must **not** introduce new dependencies to ``editor/`` includes in other folders such as ``scene/``.
 This applies even if